Thommil/homepage/content/post/learningopengl.md

 </div>
 ...but actually, from my point of view, not really fun to play.
 Graphics became a goal and no more a tool to enhance a good game.
 <br/><br/>
-There was great (and many) exceptions:
+There were great (and many) exceptions:
 <div class="gallery">
     <div>
         <img src="/images/jetsetradio.png" alt="Jet Set Radio - Cel shading"/>